MichaelsPlayground/TalkToYourDESFireCard/desfire_ev3_file_operations.md

 - create a Standard, Backup, Value, Linear Record and Cyclic Record file with communication modes Plain, MACed and Full enciphered
 - create a Transaction MAC file (communication modes Plain only)
 - write to and read from a Standard, Backup, Linear Record and Cyclic Record file
+- commit a write operation for Backup, Value, Linear Record and Cyclic Record files
 - read from and credit or debit a Value file
 - delete a file
 - get the file settings

+## What are the parameter for file creations during "Setup test environment" ?

+The "Setup test environment" activity prepares the tag for a defined workspace.
+The activity will create 15 files in total within the sample application "A1A2A3".
+The application gets default application parameter meaning there are no restrictions on creating and listing files within the application.
+The application uses **AES based keys** and the number of keys is 5 (keys).

+Common for all file types is the creation of 3 files in communication modes Plain, MACed and Full enciphered.
+The access rights are set to therese key numbers (for explanations see the main manual page):
+- Application Master key: 0 (this is fixed and cannot get changed)
+- Read & Write Access Rights key: 1
+- Change Access Rights key: 2
+- Read Access Rights key: 3
+- Write Access Rights key: 4

+As the "Read & Write Access key" is a combined key permitting read and write operation this key is preferred one for the following workflows.

+**File parameter:**
+- Standard file: The files do have a file size of 256 bytes
+- Backup file: The files do have a file size of 32 bytes
+- Value file: The initial value is 0 units, the minimum limit is 0 units and the maximum limit is 10000 units.
+There are no "limited credit operations" enabled
+- Linear Record file: The files do have a record size is 32 bytes and a maximum number of records of 3
+- Cyclic Record file: The files do have a record size is 32 bytes and a maximum number of records of 4.
+Please note that the "fourth" record is a spare record used for buffering the write operation for an "overflow" record.
+This means: if the file is full with (e.g. 3 records) a new record is written in the fourth record and on committing the operation the record number 0 gets deleted, all other existing records "cycle" and the record in the fourth / "spare" record get the new "last" record.
+To make it short: with this  setting you can store 3 records.

 ## What are the typical workflows for different file types ?